 To offer an experience in problem solving in mathematics for interested and talented students beyond what they would encounter in a standard program.
+It is preparation for the National Putnam Mathematics Exam.
 This course is repeatable to a maximum of 6 credit hours, and is graded S/U. This course may not be counted in a major or minor program in Mathematics.